Fiserv/Commerce-Hub/docs/carat/Transactions/Capture.md

 ## Capture Charges

-Use this payload to capture a previous [pre-authorized](Charges.md) transaction (aka post-authorization).
+Use this payload to capture a previous pre-authorized [Charge](Charges.md).
+This is known known as a post-authorization.
 This will settle (withdrawl) funds from the customer.

 <!-- theme: warning -->

 > ##### Authorization Hold Times
 >
 > Issuers have different hold times for pre-authorizations.
 If the authorization has been released it is recommended to process a new charge.

+#### Capture Types

+- **Automatic Capture** : A charge is automatically captured when a [Sale](../FAQs-Glossary/Glossary.md#Sale) or [Deferred Payment](Deferred-Payment.md) request is made.
+- **Manual Capture** : A manual capture can be processed for the full amount or a partial amount.
+  - **Full** : A full capture request will settle the full amount of the held funds.
+This amount can be for more than the amount for certain industries (e.g., tips).
+  - **Partial** : A partial capture request is used when the full pre-auth amount is not needed or when submitting a [Split Shipment](Split-Shipment.md).
+When the full amount is not captured the remaining balance is released to the customer (e.g., the price of a pre-order item decreases before shipping).

 ---